 Manually remove and/or treat invasive, non-native vegetation and regrowth using a glyphosate/triclopyr herbicide mix to treat the stumps and/or roots.
 On upland trees, shrub stumps and root buttresses, Relegate (Triclopyr-based herbicide) is used.
 Relegate is mixed with glyphosate, Drexel Surf Ac 820 Surfactant and Turf Mark Blue, a blue dye.
-Roots are scraped and treated with herbicide mix then monitored.
-Treated and adjacent areas will be monitored for re-growth and seed sources.
+Roots are scraped and treated with herbicide mix then monitored for regrowth.

-Planting of native vegetation on the property located on the west side of the river between IH-35 Frontage Road and Cape Road will be performed by a contractor on an as-needed basis while maintenance plantings within previously restored riparian areas will be conducted primarily by volunteers during regular volunteer planting events.
+Planting of native vegetation will be performed along Sink Creek, slough arm of Spring Lake and as needed in previously restored areas by a contractor, City staff, TXST staff and/ or volunteers on an as-needed basis to expand the riparian zone and to promote bank stability and vegetative coverage.
 Candidate native plant species for planting will include, but not be limited to, Turks Cap, Inland Sea Oats, switchgrass, Eastern gamagrass, frogfruit, elderberry, beautyberry, buttonbush, American Sycamore, Bald Cypress and Pecan.
+Protective fencing may be required to be installed around individual plants or planting areas to promote establishment.